DLS(1)

 • H for generation datasets.

-When you request detailed information, output depends on dataset type:
+When you request detailed information, output is determined by dataset type as follows:

-• For generation data groups: limit, base attributes.
+• For generation data groups: limit and base attributes.

-Specify -m to show migrated datasets. -m cannot be used with options -l, -s, -u, or -t.
+Specify -m to show migrated datasets. -m cannot be used with options -b, -l, -s, or -u.

 When JSON output is requested, the response has the following form: